i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Red25519 is almost identical to Ed25519.
 There are two differences:

-Red25519 private keys are generated from random numbers and then must be reduced mod l, where l is defined above.
+Red25519 private keys are generated from random numbers and then must be reduced mod L, where L is defined above.
 Ed25519 private keys are generated from random numbers and then "clamped" using bitwise masking to bytes 0 and 31.
 This is not done for Red25519.
-The functions GENERATE_ALPHA() and BLIND_PRIVKEY() defined above generate proper Red25519 private keys using mod l.
+The functions GENERATE_ALPHA() and BLIND_PRIVKEY() defined above generate proper Red25519 private keys using mod L.

 In Red25519, the calculation of r for signing uses additional random data, and uses the public key value rather than the hash of the private key.